PanoGoggles Android App

 Drones are rising in popularity for use in aerial photography because they are cheap and small allowing easier access to areas which weren't accessible before.
 In fact, one of the most common uses for drones today is for the use in aerial photography for both hobbyists and professionals.

+A software developer (and drone pilot) contracted my work as a designer and UX strategist to assist in the development of his Android app, PanoGoggles.
 PanoGoggles lets you take to the skies with your own virtual reality headset.
 This app allows users to quickly capture the photos needed to create sweeping panoramas, while providing a first-person panoramic views in flight.

-- Marketing against competitor drone photography apps
+- Competitor drone photography apps

 - Technological constraints